marina-projects/pet_health_tracker_showcase/README.md

 **An interactive web application for pet owners**

+This is a documentation-only repository.
+Source code is private.
+For code review access, please contact me: marina.simaganova@gmail.com

 [Live Demo on Netlify](https://pet-health-tracker.netlify.app/)

 > Helping pet owners track their pets development, vaccinations, treatments and other events.
 Designed with care and attention to details.